IroshaniJ/Fish_Spieces_YOLO/README.md

 # Fish Species Identification in Video Stream Using YOLO Model

-This project uses a YOLO model trained to identify four fish species:
+This project uses a finetuned YOLO model to identify different fish species living in Oslofjord including fish spieces such as:

-- **Carcinus maenas** (European Green Crab)
 - **Ctenolabrus rupestris** (Goldsinny Wrasse)
-- **Gobius niger** (Black Goby)
-- **Neogobius melanostomus** (Round Goby)
+- **Gadus morhua** (Atlantic cod)
+- **Ascidiacea** (Sea Squirt)
+- **Asteroidea** (Starfish)

 ## Usage

-To test the model on a video stream, run the following command:
+To detect fish using the model on a video stream, run the following command:
 ```bash
 python3 test.py
 ```
+You must modify the file to add video_path and output_path

-To test the model on a live youtube video stream, run the following command:
+To detect fish using the model on a live youtube video stream, run the following command:

 ```bash
 python3 test_live.py
 ```
+You must modify the file to add link to youtube video (url)

 ### Key Features:
 - Uses **YOLO** object detection model.
+The model is finetuned on the model at https://zenodo.org/records/10932673 created by https://dto-bioflow.eu/
 - Trained to recognize **four distinct species** in video streams.

-This format is GitHub-friendly and follows standard `README.md` conventions.
-Let me know if you'd like any further tweaks!

 ## Based on:
 https://zenodo.org/records/10932673